boldbi/bold-bi-docs/docs/working-with-data-sources/how-boldbi-handles-queries-from-multiple-widgets-in-a-dashboard.md

 The Bold BI Data Source designer allows for creating a data model with columns from multiple tables/entities and additional calculated columns.
 A single data source model can be bound to multiple widgets in a dashboard.

-If we consider a data source model that has 25 columns as shown in the example below, and we have a widget that only utilizes 2 of the columns, the data service layer will generate a query for that widget with only the specific columns needed for that widget.
-This allows for a single data source model to be used in an optimal manner for multiple widgets in a dashboard.
+If we consider a data source model with 25 columns, as shown in the example below, and we have a widget that only uses 2 of the columns, the data service layer will generate a query for that widget with only the specific columns needed.
+This allows for a single data source model to be used optimally for multiple widgets in a dashboard.

 ## Example Master query used at the data source level